MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/extension-inf-files.md

 **Do we need to create a new Extension INF submission every time we submit a base driver update?**

-Microsoft does not recommend creating additional ExtensionIDs or extension INF submissions.
+Microsoft does not recommend creating additional ExtensionIDs or Extension INF submissions.

 ### Manufacturing

-**Can we use an IHV-supplied extension INF with their ExtensionID for manufacturing purposes?**
+**Can we use an IHV-supplied Extension INF with their ExtensionID for manufacturing purposes?**

 No. If you plan on owning the servicing aspect of the extension, then you must use your own Extension INF and ExtensionID during manufacturing.